staradix-com/ansible-role-radix-node-configurator/README.md

 Radix Node Configurator
 =========
 Configures a Radix node.
 This is a work in progress.

-NOT READY FOR PRODUCTION USE.
+Note; as of v.1.2, systemd tasks are added but not tested (yet).

 Requirements
 ------------